-Providers must comply with the rights and responsibilities of Molina Members as outlined in the Molina Member handbook.
+Providers must comply with the rights and responsibilities of Molina Members as outlined in the Molina Member Handbook and on the Molina website.

 The Member Handbook that is provided to Members annually is hereby incorporated into this Provider Manual.
-The most current Member Handbook can be found on the Member pages of Molina's website at MolinaMarketplace.com.
+The most current Member Handbook can be found on the Member pages of Molina's website at MolinaMarketplace.com/MemberForms.

-The most current Member Rights and Responsibilities can be found on the Member pages of Molina's website at MolinaMarketplace.com.
+The most current Member Rights and Responsibilities can be found on the Member pages of Molina's website at MolinaMarketplace.com/Members/QualityService/rights.